Best smartwatches that can measure blood oxygen saturation levels 2024

 No built-in GPS

-This isn't your traditional smartwatch with proper apps, but that ensures it can last 30 days per charge with automatic 24/7 heart rate monitoring.
-It has "clinically validated oxygen saturation" readings — taken at the UCSF Hypoxia Research Laboratory in San Francisco — that were "validated against the gold standard which involved blood oxygen samples analysis."
-In other words, you can trust that its SpO2 data is as medically accurate as a smartwatch can deliver.
+This isn't your traditional smartwatch with proper apps, but it can also last 30 days per charge with automatic 24/7 heart rate monitoring.
+The previous gen model was "clinically validated oxygen saturation" readings — taken at the UCSF Hypoxia Research Laboratory in San Francisco — that were "validated against the gold standard which involved blood oxygen samples analysis."
+In other words, you can trust that the SpO2 data is this step-up model is just as accurate.

 FAQ